 The compliance function independently monitors and challenges the extent to which Triodos Bank complies with laws, regulations and internal policies, with an emphasis on customer due diligence, anti-money laundering, treating customers fairly, preventing and managing conflicts of interest, data protection and the integrity of co-workers.

-Triodos Bank has a European compliance team which is led by the Group Director Compliance, who is also the Group Data Protection officer.
-Compliance officers and Data Protection officers are appointed in every banking entity with a functional line to the central compliance department.
-The Director of Compliance reports to the Chief Risk Officer and has an escalation line to the Chair of the Audit and Risk Committee, that supports the independence of the Compliance Function.
+Triodos Bank has a Group compliance team which is led by the Group Director Compliance, who is also the Group Data Protection officer.
+Compliance officers and Data Protection officers are appointed in every banking business unit with a functional line to the central Compliance department.
+The Group Director Compliance reports to the CRO.
+An escalation line to the Chair of the Audit and Risk Committee supports the independence of the compliance function.

-Triodos Bank aims to serve the interests of all stakeholders, including society, by actively fulfilling its role as a gatekeeper in the financial system and to counter money laundering and terrorism financing.
+Triodos Bank aims to serve the interests of all stakeholders by actively fulfilling its role as a gatekeeper in the financial system and by countering money laundering and terrorism financing.
 The bank applies various procedures and measures in this respect.

-In 2018, the DNB conducted a thematic, sector wide survey among Dutch banks, focussing on the measures that the banks have taken to prevent money laundering and terrorism financing.
+In 2018, De Nederlandsche Bank (DNB) conducted a thematic, sector-wide survey among Dutch banks, focusing on the measures that the banks have taken to prevent money laundering and terrorism financing.
 Following this survey, DNB concluded that Triodos Bank is required to implement enhanced measures concerning customer due diligence and monitoring of customer transactions.
-On 6 March 2019 the Dutch Central Bank imposed on Triodos Bank N.V. a formal instruction (aanwijzing) to remedy shortcomings in the compliance with provisions of the anti-money laundering and counter-terrorist financing laws and the financial supervision laws.
-Triodos Bank accepted this instruction and is implementing mitigating measures.
+On 6 March 2019, DNB imposed a formal instruction (aanwijzing) on Triodos Bank N.V. to remedy shortcomings in compliance with provisions of the anti-money laundering and countering the financing of terrorism legislation and with financial supervision laws.
+Triodos Bank accepted this instruction and implemented mitigating measures.
 Following the formal instruction Triodos Bank received an administrative penalty on 14 December 2020 that was paid without delay.